Writing your PhD Personal Statement

 There will be times when you are not given any clear indication of what you should include in your statement, so we’ve written some guidelines to help you put together a well-structured statement.

-Before starting to write your first draft of your personal statement, use the points below as a guide.
+Before starting to write your first draft of your personal statement, put together a beginner's checklist using the points below as a guide.

-Try to put together a paragraph of 2 or 3 sentences for each question, as this will help you construct a good personal statement that focuses on what the reader is interested to find out.
+Try to write down a paragraph of 2 or 3 sentences for each question, as this will help you construct a good personal statement that focuses on what the reader is interested to find out.
+Think about:

 - Why do you want to pursue a PhD?